pushaas/pushaas-demo/README.md

 Running these scripts only will work if a maintainer of PushaaS gives you sample credentials, so this is not intended for general audience.

+## overview

+Following this demo, you will:
+- create an application on Tsuru and deploy some code to your application
+- test the application working *without* the Push Service
+- create a Push Service instance and bind it to your application
+- test the application working *with* the Push Service
+- (hopefully) destroy all created resources

 ## running the demo

 1. who is invited to run the demo will receive some environment variables like the following: